 This warranty includes 20-year glass coverage, which provides for common issues like material changes in appearance due to manufacturing defects or premature failure of the organic seal or glass.
 The grilles and tempered glass are also guaranteed to be free from defects for 20 years.
 Its 10-year transferable limited warranty on components other than glass includes issues due to manufacturing defects, accidents, “Acts of God, ” and normal wear and tear — although the fine print says this is at the Andersen dealer’s discretion.

-We found that Andersen provides five years of warranty coverage for windows and doors with wood exteriors, which is less than its Fibrex line and something to keep in mind, depending on the type of window you’re interested in purchasing.
+I’ve also found that Andersen provides five years of warranty coverage for windows and doors with wood exteriors depending on the type of window you’re interested in purchasing.
+This is less than its Fibrex line and something to keep in mind.

-Overall, most Andersen products are covered by 20 years for glass, 10 years for hardware, and two years for labor-related issues, assuming you have an Andersen-certified installer to replace your windows.
+Overall, most Andersen products are covered by 20 years for glass, 10 years for hardware, and five years for labor-related issues, assuming you have an Andersen-certified installer to replace your windows.

 Like most window providers, installing the windows yourself or improper maintenance can void your warranty.
 To avoid this messy situation, always read the specific warranty for your new windows closely for any fine print and exclusions, and make sure to use a certified installer.